Cinnamon (Steam) Essential Oil

 The oil should not be inhaled directly, as it may irritate the nasal membranes except in low concentration blended with other oils.

-This oil has a wonderfully rich, stimulating aroma but it should not be used directly on skin except in highly dilute concentrations and should never be applied to sensitive areas due to its powerful nature.
-If applied topically it MUST BE SIGNIFICANTLY DILUTED TO LESS THAN 0.1% and even then we would only recommend applying to the soles of the feet.
+This Pure Cinnamon oil from Ananda Apothecary has a wonderfully rich, stimulating aroma but it should not be used directly on skin except in highly dilute concentrations and should never be applied to sensitive areas due to its powerful nature.
+If applied topically it MUST BE SIGNIFICANTLY DILUTED TO LESS THAN 0.1% and even then, we would only recommend applying to the soles of the feet.

 If you choose to apply Cinnamon topically, test a very small amount first.

-Ingestion is the preferred use of Cinnamon.
-It can be used in cooking, or taken in a cup of warm water; only 1 drop at a time is to be used.
+Ingestion is the preferred use of Cinnamon oil.
+It can be used in cooking or taken in a cup of warm water; only 1 drop at a time is to be used.
 It should not be taken for more than a week as a therapeutic.
 Small, regular doses of Cinnamon tea made using either the bark or the essential oil could be beneficial to oxidative stress related illness in humans due to its antioxidant properties.

 This Cinnamon essential oil has a deep orange-like top note, followed by a sweet and warmly spiced middle note and a dry, powerful savory undertone.